vlaznik/problems/README.md

 # problems
-This file contains random problems olved in ruby.
+This file contains random problems solved in ruby.